10 Round the World Travel Myths Debunked

 If you hate your job or are questioning your career choice, then this is a great time to take advantage and try something new.
 A long term trip affords you the time and freedom that you simply don’t have in your daily life at home, so you may discover a new hobby or love that you can turn into a career, or you may decide that being a permanent nomad is for you.
 If you have skills that can be utilized from the road – web consulting, contract review for lawyers, teaching, writing, photography – it’s possible to earn a few extra bucks while traveling or turn it into a new career upon your return (or just stay on the road and work from there).
 Anything is possible, and if you aren’t happy where you’re at now, then take this time to make some changes in your life.

 Let’s look at a hypothetical situation: Say you are the one hiring and have two resumes before you, both with one year employment gaps in them.
-One has been looking for work this entire year (supposedly), collecting unemployment along the way.
+One has been looking for work that entire year (supposedly), collecting unemployment along the way.
 One traveled the world and put that experience on his or her resume and cover letter.
 This RTW traveler may have learned a new language, taught English to children in Asia, or volunteered at an orphanage in Bolivia, all things that would look fantastic on a resume.
 If you were doing the hiring, which would you be more inclined to bring in for an interview?

 >> Find out how a career break can help you professionally

-Perhaps the dumbest myth of them all.
+I’m going to be frank here.
+This is perhaps the dumbest myth of them all.
 Just stop watching, reading, and listening to the media.
 They thrive on sensationalism and over-exaggeration, so why so many people take what they say as fact is beyond me.
 By now we should all know that the media is a business, so that’s why we see so many horrific stories highlighted that are there for the sole reason of boosting ratings.

 If you really want to know about visiting a foreign place, why don’t you go straight to the source?
-In the internet age that we live in, it’s too easy to find information written by people on the ground right now in a certain destination.
+In the internet age that we live in, it’s quite easy to find information written by people on the ground right now in a certain destination.

-Get on message boards, read blogs, open a twitter account, get active in social media.
-You can find tons of people who are in these so called dangerous destinations right now.
+right now.
 Wouldn’t their opinions be more valid than a media report or your crazy Uncle Barney’s, you know, the guy who has never left his hometown but has an opinion on how dangerous it is to travel in Central America?
 Just use some common sense here, and realize that the vast majority of places around the world are perfectly safe to travel in.
 There will always be exceptions, of course, but most so called dangerous places are greatly exaggerated.

 >> Check out more of the worst advice and myths around travel